 As I once joked on Instagram, my whole life is a no-spend diet.
 I am saying this not to get pity or sympathy but to explain why “cutting something out” is not an option, and when I have to cut something- it’s a deep cut that hurts.
 Really hurts.

 All this is to say that the optimistic post I wrote last week rings hollow.
 Yes- life happens, and we are lucky to have money put away so that we cannot go into debt for this situation.
 Still, sometimes I wonder whether it would be easier to have credit card debt already so that I can add to it without feeling terrible?
 Would an extra thousand dollars (or more) make a difference if I was already drowning in debt?

 Maybe being responsible with money and our commitment to living debt-free is not worth it?
 Perhaps we should give up?
 Maybe I shouldn’t work crazy extra hours to make up the money, or live in the one maternity sweatshirt for the next few months because maternity clothes are hella expensive, or take short maternity leave?
 Maybe I should say “Screw it” and throw this stove along with everything else I want onto a credit card like so many other people.

 These are definitely thoughts I have had these past few days, especially late at night when I can’t sleep.

 So I guess this did turn out to be a bit of an optimistic post.
 I do feel better after typing this out.
-And who know, maybe the new stove will be cheaper than we thought it would?
+And who knows, maybe the new stove will be cheaper than we thought it would?
 Maybe our side hustles will do better than we expect?
-It may actually all work out.
-It also may not all work out- but right now we can just do the best we can right now.
+It may actually all work out for the best.
+It also may not all work out, but we can do the best we can right now.
 We keep trudging forward, and we need always to remember the WHY.